lm3nitro/Projects/New/Firewall Evasion.md

 In this scenario, Nmap sends a SYN request to the target, if the port is open, the target responds with a SYN-ACK packet, acknowledging the request to establish a connection.
 Normally, in a legitimate request, the scanner would then complete the request with an ACK to complete the handshake.
 In this case, the target host has already shown which port is open.
 If Nmap were to complete the connection, it would then have to worry about closing it.
 Instead of sending an ACK back to complete the handshake, the scanner sends an RST packet to close the connection prematurely.

-In the screenshot below, we see the bahavior describe above for port 5357 which was previously identified:
+In the screenshot below, I see the bahavior described above for port 5357 which was previously identified:

 ![Pasted image 20240920150341](https://github.com/user-attachments/assets/eafc0b47-59aa-4925-8289-8439f6a8068c)